(l) “Enigma of Passage” (2019) 37.5″ x 37.5″

 Mary Cost’s Biography

-I have been most fortunate in the opportunity to study with superb tapestry artists here in Santa Fe — notably James Koehler, my teacher and mentor from 2002 until his untimely death in 2011, and Karen Benjamin, friend, guide and advisor to this day — and to participate in workshops lead by Jean Pierre Larochette, Yael Lurie, Susan Iverson, Susan Martin-Maffei, and Mary Zicafoose, among others.
+I was fortunate in the opportunity to study with superb tapestry artists here — notably James Koehler, my teacher and mentor from 2002 until his untimely death in 2011, and Karen Benjamin, friend, guide and advisor to this day.
+My tapestry education has been further enhanced over the years by opportunities to participate in workshops lead by Jean Pierre Larochette, Yael Lurie, Susan Iverson, Archie Brennan, Susan Martin-Maffei, Mary Zicafoose, Joan Baxter and Jane Kidd, among others —many, but not all of these workshops under the auspices of ATA.